bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 ## Logical Operators

-We can also combine two equality expressions and ask if either of the are true, both of them are true, or neither of them are true.
+We can also combine two equality expressions and ask if either of them are true, both of them are true, or neither of them are true.
 To do this we will use Logical Operators.

 ### &&